Italian prepositions: A, IN or DA?

 ITALIAN PREPOSITIONS: A, IN OR DA?

-Today we’ll talk about one of the most challenging aspects of Italian grammar, which is how to choose between A, IN, and DA or their corresponding articulated prepositions.
+In this lesson we’ll teach you one of the most challenging aspects of Italian grammar: how to choose between A, IN, and DA or their corresponding articulated prepositions.

 Here’s our complete guide to their meanings and many usage examples.